ambiguousname/jackbox-custom-content/Readme.md

 So, you may notice that in Quiplash 3 the announcer will sometimes react to a specific prompt.
 You can do this too!

-NOTE: This only works for Round 1 and 2 questions.
+This only works for Round 1 and 2 questions.
 You can't have custom responses for Final Round questions.

-Okay, I'm note entirely sure how this works, but say you have a prompt like:
+Let's say you have a prompt like:

 `Oh no, my dog ate my <BLANK>!`